CHEZ JIM

 Malouin gives an image of the latter but does not describe how to make it.

-However, in his video (mentioned above) Jacques Mahou offers this look at making the bread.
-A version using photographs is also available on the Ma Petite Cantine site.
+However, in his video (mentioned above) Jacques Mahou offers this look at making the bread (43:48).

 Note that both create the form by rolling out a long rectangle of dough, then scoring it halfway in along one side, inch by inch.
 When the result is rolled up, it looks roughly like an artichoke.
 However, given that period bakers made this out of dough scrapings, they may have used a less elegant approach.